 3. Attention to Detail

 Many IT issues are caused by the smallest, almost imperceptible mistakes that will affect how a program runs or a web page looks.
-Your IT technician will need to have great attention to detail to be able to detect the tiny miscalculation and error.
+Your IT technician will need to have great attention to detail to be able to detect tiny miscalculations and errors.
+They will need to be patient enough to go through every minute detail to detect the source of any glitch.

 4. Great Communication Skills